grafana/scenes/docusaurus/docs/core-concepts.md

 ## Scene

-Scene is a collection of objects, called scene objects.
-These objects represent different aspects of the Scene: data, time ranges, variables, layout, visualizations.
-Combined together, scene objects form an object tree.
+A scene is a collection of objects, called _scene objects_.
+These objects represent different aspects of the scene: data, time ranges, variables, layout, and visualizations.
+Together, scene objects form an _object tree_:

 ![Scene objects tree](../docs/assets/sceneTree.png)

-Scene allows to group and nest object.
-Things like data, time range or variables can be added to any object in the tree, making them accessible to that object and all descendant objects.
-Thanks to this, Scene allows to create dashboards that have multiple time ranges, queries that can be shared and transformed, or nested variables.
+Scenes allow you to group and nest object.
+Things like data, time ranges, or variables can be added to any object in the tree, making them accessible to that object and all descendant objects.
+Because of this, scenes allow you to create dashboards that have multiple time ranges, queries that can be shared and transformed, or nested variables.

-@grafana/scenes comes with multiple objects to solve common problems, like `SceneQueryRunner`, `SceneFlexLayout`, `VizPanel` and more.
-But you can also create your own scene objects to extend the functionality.
+@grafana/scenes comes with multiple objects&#151;like `SceneQueryRunner`, `SceneFlexLayout`, `VizPanel` and more&#151;to solve common problems.
+However, you can also create your own scene objects to extend functionality.

 ## Scene object

-Scene is built from atomic objects called scene objects.
-Here's an example of a simple Counter scene object:
+Each scene is built from atomic objects called scene objects.
+Here's an example of a simple `Counter` scene object:

 ```tsx
 import React from 'react';